comp129/comp55/docs/labs/15-Figma.md

 ### And More..

-These two drawbacks are the only two I've ran into so far, however there are most likely plenty more where you'll 60% of the time just be exporting your elements as images.|
+These two drawbacks are the only two I've ran into so far.

+However there are most likely plenty more cases where you'll 60% of the time just be exporting your elements as images.

 ## What Next..

 What's next for you?

-Well that's up to you to decide where you will use this tool, you could use this, you could also not and that's fine too.
+Well that's up to you to decide where you will use this tool.
+You could use this, you could also not and that's fine too.

 I am sharing this tool so I can save you time on your project in the way that it has saved me time as well, so I hope you can use the strengths of this application inside of any of your future projects.